Silarn/EDMC-BioScan/README.md

 Conversion of system coordinates to regions thanks to klightspeed's [EliteDangerousRegionMap].

-Species calculations are based on various sources, primarily the [Deep Space Network] and the
-[Codex NSP and Bio requirements spreadsheet][Bio req spreadsheet].
+Species calculations are based on various sources, primarily the [Deep Space Network], the [Codex NSP and Bio requirements spreadsheet][Bio req spreadsheet], and the [Canonn Biosheet].

 Nebula locations pulled from the [Catalog of Galactic Nebulae] (thanks marx and contributors)